Glenn Martens: Diesel, 2020–2026

+Maison Margiela, 2025–present

-In January 2025, it was announced that Glenn Martens will be replacing John Galliano as the next creative director of Maison Margiela.
+In January 2025, it was announced that Martens would be replacing John Galliano as the next creative director of Maison Margiela.
 Chairman for the OTB Group, Renzo Rosso – who own both Maison Margiela and Diesel – explained that he has worked with Martens for years and believes he has the vision to lead the brand, as the third creative director in the company's history.

 Martens was also announced to be the next designer to partner with H&M for an Autumn 2025 collaboration.